 The results of applying the algorithm described above to the DTM of Figure 2 can be seen in Figure 4, which displays all the extracted separatrices.
-Figure 5 displays the extracted separatrices on a 3d visualization of the DTM to give an impression of the excellent subpixel accuracy of the algorithm.
-The keen observer will note that all of the slope districts are of the two types in the upper row of Figure 1, where the right type occurs three times.
+Figure 5 displays the same result, but separated into ridge and valley lines.
+Note in particular how smooth the extracted separatrices are, indicating excellent subpixel accuracy.
+The keen observer will also note that all of the slope districts are of the two types in the upper row of Figure 1, where the right type occurs three times.
 One surprising fact is that in the south west corner two separatrices approach each other very closely, but then separate again, before converging in the main valley in the south east.
 This result can only be explained by the fact that polynomial interpolation sometimes introduces oscillations, which might lead to a "phantom ridge" between the two "valleys" in this case.